 Our instrumental variable for price relies on cost data for different grains and sugar sweeteners to capture time-series cost shocks that vary by brand but are common across geographic markets.
-This accounts for the fact that a given brand is usually produced in a single factory and shipped to stores.24 We generate predicted prices by projecting price on these input commodity prices interacted with "type of grain" used in production of the cereal, sugar content (grams of sugar) interacted with the price of sweeteners, and exogenous product characteristics.
-As in Backus et al. (2021), we found doing this in a Random Forest model more effective than a linear projection as the Random Forest is better able to approximate the nonlinear effects of cost changes reflected in firms' optimal prices.
-Given predicted price, we generate a differentiation instrumental variable (Z^p) that captures substitutability of products in "price-space".
+This accounts for the fact that a brand is usually produced in a single factory and shipped to stores.29 We generate predicted prices by projecting prices on these input commodity prices interacted with "type of grain" used in the production of the cereal, sugar content (grams of sugar) interacted with the price of sweeteners, and exogenous product characteristics.
+Like Backus et al. (2021), we found a Random Forest model to be more effective than a linear projection in approximating the nonlinear effects of cost changes reflected in firms' optimal prices.
+Given the predicted price, we generate a differentiation instrumental variable (Z^p) that captures the substitutability of products in "price-space".

-Identification of the mean price coefficient (α) comes via \hat{p} (i.e., through exogenous cost shocks to the commodity prices, particularly sweeteners) while we identify the coefficient of price interacted with income (π^p) and the Box-Cox transform parameter (λ) in part using the interaction of the price differentiation instrumental variable with moments of market l's income distribution:
+Identification of the mean price coefficient (α) comes via \hat{p} (i.e., through exogenous cost shocks to the commodity prices, particularly sweeteners) while we identify the coefficient of price interacted with income (π^p) and the Box-Cox transform parameters (λ^p, λ^c) in part using the interaction of the price differentiation instrumental variable with moments of market l's income distribution:

-$$Z_t^D = Z_t^p \otimes \left\{ 1, \% \text{kids, inc}{lt}^{X\%} \right\}, \tag{34}$$ where $\operatorname{inc}{lt}^{X\%}$ corresponds to the Xth-percentile store l's fitted household income distribution y_l ; we consider average income quartiles.
-The interaction of predicted price and percentiles of the income distribution allows us to to identify the shape of the distribution of price sensitivity - a feature generated by the Box-Cox parameter λ .
+$$Z_t^D = Z_t^p \otimes \left\{ 1, \,\% \text{kids, inc}{lt}^{X\%} \right\},\tag{35}$$ where $\operatorname{inc}{lt}^{X\%}$ corresponds to the Xth-percentile store l's fitted household income distribution y_l ; we consider average income quartiles.
+The interaction of predicted price and percentiles of the income distribution allows us to identify the shape of the distribution of price sensitivity - a feature generated by the Box-Cox parameter λ .

-22 As the instruments come from different data sources, the weighting matrix is block-diagonal.
+27 As the instruments come from different data sources, the weighting matrix is block-diagonal.
 We compute the weighting matrix for the aggregate orthogonality moment conditions using the standard 2-step process.
-We construct the optimal weighting matrix for the micro-moments by bootstrapping the IRI panel data with replacement, for each sample constructing the corresponding micro-moments, and inverting the covariance matrix of the bootstrapped sample (Gourieroux, Monfort and Renault, 1993).
+We construct the optimal weighting matrix for the micro-moments by bootstrapping the IRI panel data with replacement for each sample constructing the corresponding micro-moments, and inverting the covariance matrix of the bootstrapped sample (Gourieroux, Monfort and Renault, 1993).

-23We solve (33) using first the aggregate demand instruments (Z^D) to find an initial estimate $\hat{\theta}$ and then generate an approximation to the optimal aggregate instruments following Berry et al. (1999), Reynaert and Verboven (2013) and Conlon and Gortmaker (2020).
+28 We solve (34) using first the aggregate demand instruments (Z^D) to find an initial estimate $\hat{\theta}$ and then generate an approximation to the optimal aggregate instruments following Berry et al. (1999), Reynaert and Verboven (2013) and Conlon and Gortmaker (2020).
 To increase the likelihood of achieving a global minimum, we employ the Knitro Interior/ Direct algorithm suggested by Dubé, Fox and Su (2012) starting from several different initial conditions.

-24We found that also including measures of distance between store and factory interacted with diesel fuel prices yielded small and insignificant point estimates in a simple first-stage price regression so we have not included fuel prices in our specification.
+29We found that the distances between stores and the factory interacted with diesel fuel prices yielded small and insignificant point estimates in a simple first-stage price regression, so we do not include fuel prices in our specification.